 One of the fun things about traveling is that you meet such interesting people who are doing fun things in retirement.
-While in Tennessee, I by chance went to one of the trendier restaurants, etc. The chef is a regional gastronomic guru and she has a loyal following.
+While in Tennessee, I by chance went to one of the trendier restaurants, called etc. The chef is a regional gastronomic guru and she has a loyal following.
 Her larger restaurant, Etch, is a culinary success, and this newer location was jam-packed on a Tuesday night at 7:30.
 Unwilling to wait an hour and a half for dinner, my friend and I said “yes” to sitting at the bar.
-The full dinner menu was available, and my friend and I said “yes” to sitting at the bar.
+Since the full dinner menu was available, and my friend and I said “yes” to sitting at the bar.
+I’ll sit anywhere so long as I’m not making dinner!
 The full dinner menu was available, and the bar is always such a fun spot for striking up a conversation with the folks next to you.

 While I was commenting on the delicious menu choices to my friend, the gentleman next to us remarked that the lamb chops were an excellent choice.
 The lady next to him chimed in that the three poultries was also a wonderful dish.
 There began our engaging conversation with two of the locals.

-Turns out Dave and Sheila met in college, “years and years ago”, as they like to say, and have been married for most of those years.
-He had just retired; she has been retired for a couple of years.
-He spent his career working in technical support at a university; she was a “lab rat” (his description, not hers) working in biomedical research during her forty-year career.
+Turns out Dave and Sheila met in college, “years and years ago” as they like to say.
+And they have been married for most of those years.
+He had just retired; she retired a couple of years ago.
+He spent his career working in technical support at a university.
+She was a “lab rat” (his description, not hers) working in biomedical research during her forty-year career.
 They just returned from a 2-week expedition to Churchill, Canada where they went on a trek to see polar bears.
 Wow!
 That is one way to plunge into retirement.

 They were excited to talk about this amazing adventure they had with a group of retirees.
-They went on an educational “field trip” and experienced beautiful landscapes, animals in their natural habitat, and the Northern Lights.
+Retirement started out with an educational “field trip” and experienced beautiful landscapes, animals in their natural habitat, and the Northern Lights.

 Dave hasn’t figured out yet how he wants to embrace retirement.
-He likes to tinker and with his technology background, he imagines that he’ll find much to do in the technology field.
-He’s not opposed to doing some part-time work, but definitely does not want any kind of big commitment or a role where he would have ongoing obligations to others.
+He likes to tinker.
+With his technology background, he imagines that he’ll find much to do in the technology field.
+Dave might consider doing some part-time work.
+But he’s sure he does not want any kind of big commitment or ongoing obligations to others.
 He volunteers at his church and may increase time helping to run things there.

 Since Sheila has been retired for a couple of years now, she’s gotten into a groove.
-And, she loves it.
-In fact, she is too busy to do housekeeping and regular tasks.
-We all laughed when she said with great conviction, “I’m too busy to make dinner…I’m looking for polar bears!”
+It took a little bit of adjusting and there was a transition.
+But, she loves it.
+In fact, she is now too busy to do housekeeping and regular tasks.
+We all laughed when she said with great conviction, “I’m too busy these days.
+I’m not making dinner…I’m looking for polar bears!”

-She did a lot of the research to find out about the polar bears and their habitat.
-She wanted to be well-prepared for this trip, not only knowing about the bears, the issues facing them today, and the way they live, but also about the gear they would need to weather the weather.
-Churchill is what she referred to as a “natural” environment with much more rugged terrain than the local streets of Tennessee!
+Sheila did a lot of the research to find out about the polar bears and their habitat.
+She wanted to be well-prepared for this trip.
+Not only did she want to know about the bears, the issues facing them today, and the way they live.
+But she needed to research the gear they would need to weather the weather.
+Churchill is what she referred to as a “natural” environment with much more rugged terrain than the local streets of Tennessee.

 Just getting to Churchill is an adventure in and of itself.
 It involved planes, trains, automobiles, as well as boats and snowmobiles.
 It’s not your average retiree destination, so gearing up was necessary.
 Churchill is in Manitoba, Canada.
 Way, way up on the Hudson Bay.
 It has the dubious distinction of being nicknamed the “Polar Bear Capital of the World” and the “Beluga Capital of the World.”
-The location on the map aptly describes this tiny town of 899 people.
+This tiny town of 899 people is quite far north, as you can see on the map.
 To say it is remote is an understatement.
 It’s nearest neighboring town is some 250 miles to the south!
 (And, it’s referred to as a larger settlement rather than a town.)
 Getting there takes effort and the luck of Mother Nature.
 There are few scheduled flights from Winnipeg and occasional rail service.

 Dave and Sheila had to prepare for weather.
 The height of polar bear season is October and November, so they could expect temperatures of around 35 degrees (F), the average for October.
 The record low is negative 12 (F).
 They would not be staying in a luxury hotel and fortunately not in a tent.
 But, accommodations were “rustic”.
 They also spent a great deal of time in all-terrain vehicles made for the Arctic weather conditions.

 They had several opportunities to go out with the tour group to polar bear areas.
 They spent hours in “tundra buggies”, specially designed buses for use during polar bear “tourist season”.
-They did have up-close and personal views of these gorgeous creatures in their habitat.
+And, it was a thrill to have up-close and personal views of these gorgeous creatures in their habitat.
 The bears are enormous.
-There were hundreds of them roaming around at the edges of the Bay at times; other times, our intrepid couple saw small groups and what could have been families.
+There were hundreds of them roaming around at the edges of the Bay at times; other times, this intrepid couple saw small groups and what could have been families.
 To say they took a million pictures might be an exaggeration, but only slightly.
 They were completely enamored with their time in nature, seeing how these bears live, look for food, and play.

 Looking to trek to Churchill to see the Polar Bears?
 Read up and plan well.
 Enjoy!